By Jeff White (jwhite@virginia.edu)

 His top priority this week has been putting together a roster for the coming year.
 Many of the UVA players with eligibility remaining entered the transfer portal in the wake of O’Connor’s departure, and others are likely to be selected in next month’s Major League Baseball draft.

 “We’re understanding that a lot of the guys are gone,” Pollard said, “and we’re certainly supportive of their ability to move on.
-We also understand that there’s a lot of guys that are draft-eligible that maybe haven’t officially left the program, but in all likelihood, we’ll not be back in the fall.
+We also understand that there’s a lot of guys that are draft-eligible that maybe haven’t officially left the program but, in all likelihood, will not be back in the fall.

 “The bulk of the focus right now is on adding to the roster, but trying to do it in a way where we’re also carving out time to connect with the guys that are currently on the roster that’ll be back.
 I had a Zoom with the returners and the incoming class, the 2025 class, on Tuesday night.
 And then I’ve been chipping away and trying to get to those guys ever since, one at a time.”